Gabriel-Dalton/Progressive-Information-Capture/README.md

 This project demonstrates a Progressive Information Capture form where users begin by entering their email address and are then guided to provide additional details like their full name and password in a step-by-step manner.
 The email entered initially is pre-filled on the subsequent form to ensure a seamless and user-friendly registration process.

+*Progressive Information Capture:* A clever marketing technique where users initially see only an email input field.
+Once they press "Submit" or "Free Trial," the form seamlessly guides them to provide additional details step-by-step.
+This approach creates a smooth and user-friendly registration process while making it easy for users to get started without feeling overwhelmed.

+Based off of Katteb.com.

 ## Features

 - **Step 1: Email Input**